ognistik/alfred-pasteflow/README.md

 ---
 ## THE EXTERNAL TRIGGER

-The external trigger in PasteFlow allows you to use this workflow to its fullest, without sacrificing a single keyboard shortcut.
+The external trigger in PasteFlow allows you to use every feature without sacrificing a single keyboard shortcut.
 Whether you're using Keyboard Maestro, BetterTouchTool, or other 3rd party apps, you can trigger PasteFlow actions using AppleScript or Alfred's URL scheme by sending arguments.

 The external trigger is `cmd` and can receive 4 arguments, comma-separated (without spaces):

 ```
 theAction,clearList,invertOrder,insertNext
 ```